-So, I would like to offer you an alternative that I think is much better.
-I would suggest that you instead WALK the tram 28 route.
+But I would like to offer you an alternative that I think is much better.
+I would suggest that you instead WALK the Tram 28 route.
 This way you don’t just rush past the sights, you’ll also get to pop in and have a look, or spend a moment taking a photo.

 The route is about seven kilometres long.
 You’ll be able to walk the whole thing before you would even have reached the start of the queue on a busy day, you’ll see more, and you won’t feel crushed in the crowded carriage.

 Planning your walk along the Tram 28 route